Bachelor’s Degree (BSW) in Social Work

 Please click here to download the document.

 Expected Educational Outcomes

 The Social Work Program prepares its graduates for generalist social work practice at the BSW level through mastery of the Council on Social Work Education’s core competencies listed below.
-Students are expected to demonstrate beginning level skill in ten core competencies:
+Students are expected to demonstrate entry-level skills in nine core competencies:

-The Social Work Association is a student led organization whose primary goal is to foster professional development and positive change among students.
-Student participation in professional social work events is encouraged including advocacy projects that educate others about the profession or that provide service to the community.
-The Association plans and executes community service events such as film screenings and discussions.
-Election of organizational officers is held annually.
+The Social Work Association is a student-led organization designed to foster professional development and positive change among students.
+Student participation in professional social work events is encouraged, including advocacy projects that educate others about the profession or provide service to the community.
+The association plans and executes various community service events throughout the year.
+The election of organizational officers is held annually.